Query real-time span data

 • Correlations panel: For latency, shows services, operations, and attributes that are correlated with the latency you are seeing in your results.
 That is, they appear more often in spans that are experiencing higher latency.
 For errors, shows attributes that are more often on spans that have errors.
 The panel can show both positive and negative correlations, allowing you to drill down into attributes that may be contributing to latency, as well as ruling out ones that are not.
 Find out more about Correlations here.

-• Service diagram: Depicts the service based on your query in relation to all its dependencies and possible code paths, both upstream and downstream.
-Areas of latency (yellow) and errors (red) are shown.
+• Service diagram: Depicts the service based on your query in relation to all its dependencies and possible request paths, both upstream and downstream.
+Areas of latency, errors, and high traffic are shown.
 Learn more about the Service diagram here.

 Query data to create a snapshot